awslabs/LISA/lib/docs/config/api-tokens.md

   clientId: your-client-id
   adminGroup: lisa-admins
   userGroup: lisa-users
-  apiGroup: lisa-api-users  # Add this line - users in this group can create tokens programatically
+  apiGroup: lisa-api-users  # Add this line - users in this group can create tokens programmatically

 # ... other configuration ...
 ```